arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

      :state (consult--location-state candidates))))
 ```

-Basically, `consult-line` is just a thin wrapper around the internal
+That's it, not so huge, afterall.
+Basically, `consult-line` is just a
+thin wrapper around the internal function `consult--read`.
+We found
-function `consult--read`.
-We found something similar when we wanted to
+something similar when we wanted to replace `completing-read` with a
-replace `completing-read` with a consult function, for getting
+consult function, for getting
 real-time preview in [Emacs: let's zoom](/emacs-zoom#completing-read).
-In the worst hypothesis, we could do the same and use `consult--read`
+In the worst hypothesis, we could do the same and use this internal
-passing it the symbol at point.
-But this is not even necessary.
-Notice
+`consult--read`, passing it the symbol at point.
+But this is not even
-the first `consult-line` parameter, `initial`.
-If it's not `nil`, then
+necessary.
+Notice the first `consult-line` parameter, `initial`?
+If
-it will be used as the initial pattern.
+it's not `nil`, then it will be used as the initial pattern.
 Let's see how it works.
 Evaluate this with `C-x C-e`:

 ```elisp